10 of the Most Marvelous Things to Do in Paris

 5. Le Marais – Formerly the Jewish Quarter, the Marais district is home to the city’s most chic contemporary art galleries and attracts an uber stylish crowd to go with it.
 This is where I chose to stay during my time in Paris and I couldn’t have loved it more.
 My advice is to start your day at Fragments for the some delicious coffee, and then head to Merci for some shopping.
 Lastly, casually wander the side streets of the 3rd arrondissement for some incredible shopping and world-class contemporary art.

 6. L’Arc de Triomphe – One of the most famous monuments in Paris lies in the western end of the famous Champs-Élysées.
 The Arc serves to memorialize the soldiers who died during the French Revolution.
 It was designed in 1806 by Jean Chalgrin, who sadly didn’t live to see its construction completed.
-Since it’s construction, the Arc de Triomphe has been the site of many marches, protests, parades and celebrations in French culture.
+Since its construction, the Arc de Triomphe has been the site of many marches, protests, parades and celebrations in French culture.
+You can visit the monument from below, or you can pay 12 euros to climb the stairs and see the view from the top!

 7. Café de Flore – If there’s one establishment you must visit in Paris, it’s the magical Café de Flore.
 This charming café is one of the few tourist haunts which is still frequented by locals alike.
 That’s probably due to its incredibly storied past, as one of the oldest coffeehouses in Paris.
 The tables of Café de Flore have welcomed numerous famous writers, philosophers and painters since the 1880s!